-The idea of being released from your debts and starting afresh can be attractive, but the reality of bankruptcy is never so simple.
-While bringing relief from harassing communications from creditors and easing your cash flow, bankruptcy may not resolve all of your issues.
+The idea of being released from your debts and starting afresh can be attractive, but the reality of bankruptcy is never as simple.
+While bringing relief from stressful communications from creditors and easing your cash flow, bankruptcy may not resolve all of your financial issues.
 In fact, for some people, the consequences of bankruptcy in Australia can add more stress to an already stressful situation.

 So how does the bankruptcy process work and what are the consequences?

-The trustee will take control of your assets
+The trustee may take control of your assets

-Rather than being able to sell your assets and distribute the funds yourself, the trustee will take control of your property, vehicles and potential other assets, sell them and distribute the funds to your creditors, as they deem appropriate.
+Rather than being able to sell your assets and distribute the funds yourself, the trustee may take control of your property, vehicles (up to a certain value) and any other potential assets, sell them and distribute the funds to your creditors, as they deem appropriate.
 In some circumstances, they may investigate and claim your share of ownership in assets that are not formally listed in your name.

 Your work and income may be affected

-You may be excluded from working in certain professions or from running a business.
-You may be obliged to let your customers, professional association or licensing body know that you are bankrupt.
-The trustee may also seize part of your income.
+You may be excluded from working in certain professions or from running a company.
+If you run a business, you may also be obliged to let your customers, professional association or licensing body know that you are bankrupt.
+The trustee may also seize part of your income as contributions.

 Your ability to travel overseas will be affected